hyperstack-org/hyperstack/docs/client-dsl/interlude-tic-tac-toe.md

 A small helper function `draw_squares` draws an individual square which is displayed as a `BUTTON`.
 A click handler is attached which will fire the `clicked_at` event with the appropriate cell id.

 Notice that `DisplayBoard` has no internal state of its own.
-That is handled by the `Game` component.
+That is handled by the `DisplayGame` component.

 ```ruby
 class DisplayBoard < HyperComponent